jiabingeng/places-service-docs/places-database-management-1/bulk-import-of-pois.md

       * `api_key`

-        This is your Places REST API key obtained from your AdobeIO Places Integration.
+        This is your Places REST API key obtained from your Adobe I/O Places Integration.

     1. Save your changes.
 1. In a terminal window, navigate to the `…/places-scripts/import/` directory.